TyGrim13/4WinnerFlows/README.md

 ##DIAMOND PRICING RULE WORKFLOW

-This workflow outlines how pricing is dynamically adjusted based on the lead time provided by customers.
-The pricing structure incentivizes clients to provide more advance notice for orders, offering discounts for longer lead times and mark-ups for shorter lead times.
-The primary goal is to ensure customers understand how planning ahead can result in cost savings, while last-minute orders incur additional charges due to the expedited processing required.

-Breakdown:
-Customer Places Order:
+Customer Places Large or Custom Bulk Order:

-The process begins when a customer places an order for products or services.
+The workflow is initiated when a Diamond customer places a large or custom bulk order.
 Lead Time Provided?:

-The system checks if the customer has provided a lead time (the number of weeks before the delivery date).
+The system checks if the customer has provided a lead time (i.e., the number of weeks before the order needs to be fulfilled).
-If no lead time is provided, the system prompts that it is required to proceed with pricing adjustments.
+If no lead time is provided, the system prompts that it is required to apply the appropriate pricing adjustments.
-Lead Time of 6 Weeks or More:
+Lead Time Less Than 6 Weeks:

-Customers who provide a lead time of 6 weeks or more receive the maximum benefit, with a 20% mark-up applied.
-This encourages early planning and efficient scheduling for production.
+For lead times shorter than 6 weeks, progressively higher markups are applied based on how little notice is given.
 Lead Time of 4 to 6 Weeks:

-For orders with 4 to 6 weeks of lead time, a 15% mark-up is applied.
-This still rewards early notice but offers slightly reduced savings compared to the maximum.
+A 10% mark-up is applied for orders with a lead time of 4 to 6 weeks.
+This reflects the need for increased resource allocation to meet the order deadline in a shorter timeframe.
 Lead Time of 2 to 4 Weeks:

-If the lead time falls between 2 and 4 weeks, a 10% mark-up is applied.
-While it's still manageable, this timeframe requires more immediate production planning.
+A 20% mark-up is applied when the lead time is between 2 and 4 weeks, as the urgency increases and more resources are diverted to handle the order in time.
 Lead Time of 1 to 2 Weeks:

-Orders with a lead time of 1 to 2 weeks receive a 5% mark-up, reflecting the tighter scheduling required to fulfill the order.
+A 30% mark-up is applied for lead times of 1 to 2 weeks.
+The need for expedited processing and priority handling justifies this higher mark-up.
-Lead Time Less than 1 Week:
+Lead Time Less Than 1 Week:

-For orders with less than 1 week of notice, a 30% mark-up is applied.
-This significant increase reflects the need for rush processing and prioritization of resources to meet the tight deadline.
+A 35% mark-up is applied for orders with less than 1 week of lead time.
+The short notice requires extreme prioritization and often disrupts other scheduled orders, leading to the highest cost increase.
-Why This System Works:
-Incentivizes Early Planning: Customers are encouraged to provide longer lead times for more cost-effective pricing.
-Reflects Real Costs: Shorter lead times demand more resources, so mark-ups help cover the cost of expedited production.
-Clear and Transparent: By showing this pricing structure, clients can easily see the financial benefits of advanced planning, leading to smoother production cycles for the business.

 ```mermaid